ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Namespaces for each of the keywords provided in the IANA protocol numbers registry (see https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml) are reserved for Protocol-specific Properties and MUST NOT be used for vendor or implementation-specific properties.
-Avoid using any of the terms listed as keywords in the protocol numbers registry as any part of a vendor- or implementation-specific property name.
+Terms listed as keywords as in the protocol numbers registry SHOULD be avoided as any part of a vendor- or implementation-specific property name.